HamStudy/examtools-docs/content/docs/arrl/greeter-script.md

 * Are you 18 years of age or over?
    * No, Under 13: Did parent send in COPPA form?
    * No: Under 18: must have parent/guardian give permission and they must remain in the room to chaperone.
-* Do you consent to the data, audio, video, and screen-share recording of the fully-remote exam session, all of which may be retained for 15 months for test integrity audits, review, and training?
-   * (No: seeya)
 * Please confirm your name and hold up your photo ID to the camera
 * Please connect to the Zoom session with your second device now.
 * Please show us around the room: